 Line graph presenting the 7-day moving average of confirmed SARS-CoV-2 infections per million inhabitants in Ontario from December 1, 2020 to May 11, 2021.
-The lighter blue shaded area shows the percentage of Ontario residents of any age who have received one dose of a COVID-19 vaccine, and the darker blue shaded area shows the percentage that have received two doses.
+The lighter purple shaded area shows the percentage of Ontario residents of any age who have received one dose of a COVID-19 vaccine, and the darker purple shaded area shows the percentage that have received two doses.
 The population of Ontario was assumed to be steady at 14,567,815 throughout the entire observation period.
-SARS-CoV-2 cases are presented as the number of new SARS-CoV-2 cases per 1 000 000 individuals reported on May 11.
-Data sourced from the Government of Ontario.^{2,29}
+SARS-CoV-2 cases are presented as the number of new SARS-CoV-2 cases per 1,000,000 individuals reported on May 11.
+Data sourced from the Government of Ontario.
+229 cases per million individuals on April 17, 2021.

-Ontario's 7-day moving average of confirmed new SARS-CoV-2 infections during its third wave has begun to decline after reaching a peak of approximately 300.0 confirmed cases per million individuals on April 17, 2021.
 Ontario's 7-day moving average of new SARS-CoV-2 cases was lower than Israel's at each of their reopening phases.
 As of May 11, 2021, the final date shown in Figure 5, 38.1% of Ontario's population were vaccinated with one dose of COVID-19 vaccine, and 2.7% were vaccinated with two doses.
 The coverage for the first dose on this date is nearly identical to Israel's first dose vaccine coverage at the start of its first phase of reopening; however, Ontario's coverage for the second dose is considerably lower than what Israel had during its first stage of reopening (23.8%).